 A Data Scientist is a professional who extensively works with Big Data in order to derive valuable business insights from it.
-Over the course of a day the Data Scientist has to wear many hats.
-He is a part mathematician, part analyst, part computer scientist, and part trend-spotter.
+Over the course of a day, the Data Scientist has to assume many roles: a mathematician, an analyst, a computer scientist, and a trend spotter.

-Some of the tasks of a Data Scientist include:
+Some of the tasks of a Data Scientist are:

-- Collect large amounts of data and analyze it
+- Collecting large amounts of data and analyzing it

-- Use data-driven techniques for solving business problems
+- Using data-driven techniques for solving business problems

 - Communicating the results to business and IT leaders